tatumamckinnis/DNA/README.md

 - b: the number of breaks / occurrences of the `enzyme`, and
 - S: the size of the `splicee`.

 **Question 1:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringStrand`, in terms of N, b, and S?
-Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.
+Justify your answer in theory, referencing the implementation, and empirically, by reporting and discussing your results from running `DNABenchmark`.
+Do you empirical results match your theoretical expectations?

 **Question 2:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `StringBuilderStrand`, in terms of N, b, and S?
-Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.
+Justify your answer in theory, referencing the implementation, and empirically, by reporting and discussing your results from running `DNABenchmark`.
+Do your empirical results match your theoretical expectations?

 **Question 3:** If each character of a `String` takes 1 byte of memory to store, about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `StringStrand` object?
 Express your answer in terms of N, b, and S. Would the result take more or less memory if using a `StringBuilderStrand` object?
 Briefly explain.

 **Question 4:** What is the big O asymptotic runtime complexity of `cutAndSplice` when using `LinkStrand` in terms of N, b, and S?
 Justify your answer in theory, referencing the implementation, and empirically, by reporting your results from running `DNABenchmark`.
+Do you empirical results match your theoretical expectations?

 **Question 5:** If each character of a `String` takes 1 byte of memory to store, and each reference to a node takes 8 bytes of memory to store, about about how much total memory is necessary to store the result of a `cutAndSplice` operation on a `LinkStrand` object?
 Express your answer in terms of N, b, and S. Briefly explain your answer, refereincing the implementation of `LinkStrand`.

 ## Submitting, Reflect, and Grading

 You will submit the assignment on Gradescope.
-You can access Gradescope through the tab on Sakai.Be sure your final program is in your Git repository before you submit it for autograding on Gradescope.
+You can access Gradescope through the tab on Sakai.
 Please take note that changes/commits on GitLab are NOT automatically synced to Gradescope.
 You are welcome to submit as many times as you like, only the most recent submission will count for a grade.

 Don't forget to upload a PDF for the analysis part of this assignment and mark where you answer each question.
 This is a separate submission in Gradescope.

-After submitting, fill out the [reflect form here](https://forms.office.com/Pages/ResponsePage.aspx?id=TsVyyzFKnk2xSh6jbfrJTErNjWEU70pGg_ytfEVEPi5URTZERDRJWEJFTk9LR1ZTUzIxUUgzREJRTS4u).

 For this project, the grading will be: